-

 UQ provides comprehensive support and services that include a health clinic, banking, computer labs, fitness and recreation options, and a selection of over 200 clubs or societies.
 Students that typically utilize disability services or may need them abroad may visit the Diversity, Disability and Inclusion web page, and contact GEO for more information.

 All international students participate in an orientation (called “O Week”).
 This provides a warm welcome to the campus with fun events to meet fellow students, along with sessions on essential information to help everyone settle in.
 For more details on O week, visit UQ's Orientation web page.
-Study abroad students may also arrange transportation from the airport, sign up for UQ Mates to start meeting other students, or register for the Get Set Mentor Program.
+Study abroad students may also arrange transportation from the airport, and joining the Get Set Program where you can register to be a mentee in the Get Set Program.

 Watch: “Study in Australia at UQ”